RosettaCommons/documentation/application_documentation/anchor-finder.md

 Compiling the Rosetta library and application using SCons
 =========================================================

 AnchorFinder is intended to be run "robustly".
-See also the "Robust Rosetta" documentation, [[(hopefully this is a clickable link to Robust Rosetta)|robust]] .
+See also the "[[Robust Rosetta|robust]]" documentation.
 AnchorFinder was run against the entire PDB at one point; robustification allows it to not crash on malformed PDBs.

 Algorithm
 =========